-Richard (Rick) Koonce, based in Massachusetts, is an accomplished leadership coach who has worked with executives and teams in North America, South America, Europe, Africa and Asia.
-The co-author of six books, including Growing Leaders, (ASTD, 2001) he has coached executives at all levels in a diverse range of industries including banking, professional services, pharma, healthcare, creative services, publishing, manufacturing, aerospace and defense.
-He has also worked extensively with nonprofits, NGOs, academic institutions and federal government agencies.
+Richard (Rick) Koonce, based in Boston, is an accomplished leadership coach who has worked with executives and teams across five continents over the last 23 years.
+The co-author of six books on leadership, including Growing Leaders (ATD, 2001) he has coached executives at all levels, from the C-suite to high-potential new leaders, in a wide variety of industries including: biopharma, healthcare, aerospace, banking, professional services, financial services, creative services, family businesses, and manufacturing.

-Rick’s coaching methodology involves a rigorous process of asking probing questions, generating self-reflection, building trust and rapport, and helping those he coaches develop clear (and measurable) goals.
-Clear agreement is struck, early in each coaching engagement, to align coaching goals with business or organizational strategy, and to address existing/emerging skills gaps or professional development priorities.
-As coaching proceeds, various coaching methods are employed, based on appropriateness, to accelerate and facilitate the coaching process, and to gauge progress.
-These methods include assessments and self-inquiry exercises, diagnostic interviews, and tools such as 360-degree feedback, the Wilson Learning Center’s Social Styles Matrix, and the Burke-Litwin Model of Change Management.
+Clear agreement is struck, early in a coaching engagement, to align coaching goals with business strategy and to address existing/emerging skills gaps or professional development priorities.
+As coaching proceeds, various methods are used to accelerate and facilitate the learning process and to gauge progress.
+Methods used include 360 assessments, stakeholder interviews, and various “dialogic” tools to help leaders strengthen their leadership and influence with others.

-Prior to becoming a coach, Megan was a Consultant in Executive Search and spent ten years working with two global, retained executive search firms.
-In that time, she worked closely with large and small organizations to solve talent problems and was skillful in identifying the right candidates to succeed in certain environments.
-With wide-ranging experience in both the executive search and commercial real estate industries, Megan has served a variety of clients in their transformation and talent needs and has successfully placed senior-level executives in publicly-held and privately-owned companies.
-Megan graduated from the University of California at Santa Barbara with a B.A. in Communication.
+Prior to becoming a coach, Megan was a consultant in executive search and spent a combined 15 years working with two global, retained executive search firms.
+With wide-ranging experience in both the executive search and commercial real estate industries, Megan has served a variety of clients in their transformation and talent needs and has successfully placed senior-level executives in both publicly-held and privately-owned companies.
+She began her career in commercial real estate and advertising sales.